k2-fsa/sherpa/docs/source/ncnn/examples/jetson-nano.rst

 Jetson Nano
 ===========

-This page posts some screenshot of running `sherpa-ncnn`_ on `Jetson Nano <https://developer.nvidia.com/embedded/jetson-nano-developer-kit>`_.
+This page posts some screenshots of running `sherpa-ncnn`_ on `Jetson Nano <https://developer.nvidia.com/embedded/jetson-nano-developer-kit>`_.

 .. hint::